-Some of the types of mountain bikes include enduro, cross-country, hardtail, downhill, trail bike, etc. So, if you are planning to start your mountain biking journey or have already into it, it is quite common to have confusion about the many types of mountain bikes used for riding.
+Some of the types of mountain bikes include enduro, cross-country, hardtail, downhill, trail bike, etc. So, if you are planning to start your mountain biking journey or have already begun it, it is quite common to have confusion about the many types of mountain bikes used for riding.

 Contents